annacalissano/GraphSpace/README.md

 AlignCompute:
 - mean_aac: compute the Frechet Mean with the AAC algorithm and a given matcher [1]
 - gpca_aac: compute the Geodesic Pricipal Components with AAC and a given matcher [1]
+- ggr_aac: compute the Generalized Geodesic Regression with AAC and a given matcher [1]

 Aknowledgement: A great aknowledgment goes to Brijnesh Jain, whose code is used as a starting point for this package.